Acadia National Park

 Map showing location of park.

-BAR HARBOR, MAINE – The Acadia National Park Advisory Commission will meet at Schoodic Institute’s Moore Auditorium (65 Acadia Dr, Winter Harbor, ME 04693) on Monday, September 9 at 1 pm.
+The Acadia National Park Advisory Commission will meet at the Training Trailer at Park Headquarters on Monday, June 2, at 1 pm.
 There will be a virtual meeting option for those unable to attend in-person.
 The meeting is open to the public and will include an opportunity for public comment.

 Photo by NPS / Kristi Rugg